 I found the falls most extraordinary at the bottom.
 With the water racing around bends, I got a deeper feeling for how fast that water was moving.
 And I loved how the area around and between the falls was a green that belonged in Ireland.
 Sheer and vivid.
 We followed pathways from one fall to another.
 We said, "Wow."
 A lot.

-And we saw rafters, which was exciting.
-At 1:00, when as we were at the bottom, looking up, reveling in the mists that rise from the crashing water, and the rivulets and rocks, and foam and crash—the water turned off.
+At 1:00, as we were at the bottom of the falls, admiring the sheer drops and reveling in the mists that rise from the crashing water, and the rivulets and rocks, and foam and crash—the water turned off.
 All of a sudden, it was easier to hear each other talk.
 The mists stopped shrouding the top of the falls.
 And the stripes of water became thinner.
 They never went away, but it was a trickle rather than a glorious dive.

 So we left, took the shuttle bus back up the hill (insert groan of nausea here, as we had to stand sideways and hold on tight to keep our balance, and the twisty road was not conducive to digestion), hopped in our car and drove home.
 Once home, we remembered that Tullia has gelato now!
 Dessert would triumph after all.
 The cold had resettled, but undaunted, we bundled back up and trotted down the hill for a perfect cap on our day.